Frequently Asked Questions

 How do you price your work?

 My work is priced by the size of the canvas and typically includes a frame and shipping (unless it is oversized).
-A standard sized “above the sofa” painting 16” x 48” is priced at $2500.
+A standard sized “above the sofa” painting measuring 16” x 48” is priced at $2500.

 What galleries can I see your work in?

 My artwork depicting the conservation of the Mahone Bay Islands on the South Shore of Nova Scotia can be found in Whiskey Jack Gallery at 4 Poplar Lane, Mahone Bay.
+I also submit artwork to the Federation of Canadian Artists at least once per year where it can be viewed on Granville Island in Vancouver, BC.

 My work in Calgary is usually exhibited at pop-up public events like Chinook Blast.